AlanLuu/lox-go/README.md

         - HTML tokenizer
             - For each iteration, `element` is each HTML token from the HTML tokenizer object as an HTML token object
     - Note: when iterating over dictionaries or sets using a foreach loop, the iteration order is random since dictionaries and sets are unordered
-- Repeat statements are supported in this implementation of Lox
+- Repeat statements are supported in this implementation of Lox, which repeatedly executes a statement for a certain number of times according to the expression
     ```js
     //Syntax: repeat (<expression>) <statement>
+    //Prints "Hello world!"
+10 times
     repeat (10) {
         print "Hello world!";
     }